-Queen Elizabeth II has been the United Kingdom’s reigning monarch since 1952.
-Elizabeth was proclaimed queen on 6 February 1952 following the death of her father, George VI; she was formally crowned the next year, on 2 June 1953.
-Her husband, Prince Philip, comes from the royal family of Greece and was created Duke of Edinburgh prior to their wedding on 20 November 1947.
-Elizabeth and Philip have four children: Charles (b.
+Elizabeth and Philip had four children: Charles (b.
 1948), Anne (b.
 1950), Andrew (b.
 1960) and Edward (b.
-1964); as the eldest, Prince Charles is heir to the throne.
-Queen Elizabeth II is the sister of the late Princess Margaret, daughter of the late Queen Mother, mother-in-law to the late Princess Diana, and grandmother to the princes William and Harry.
-She also shares a name with a famous predecessor, Queen Elizabeth I. The queen celebrated her Golden Jubilee in 2002, marking 50 years on the throne, and then followed with a Diamond Jubilee celebration in 2012.
+1964); as the eldest, Prince Charles was heir to the throne.
+Queen Elizabeth II was the sister of Princess Margaret, daughter of the late Queen Mother, mother-in-law to the late Princess Diana, and grandmother to the princes William and Harry.

 Queen Elizabeth II also shared a name, if not a number, with a famous predecessor: Queen Elizabeth I, who reigned from 1558-1603.

 Queen Elizabeth II celebrated her Golden Jubilee in 2002, marking 50 years on the throne, and then followed with a Diamond Jubilee celebration in 2012 and a Platinum Jubilee celebration in the summer of 2022, celebrating 70 years on the throne.

 She became the longest-serving monarch in British history on on September 9th, 2015, when she reached 63 years, seven months and two days as queen — surpassing her great-great grandmother Queen Victoria.